schnerring/schnerring.github.io/content/blog/automate-building-custom-windows-images-for-azure-virtual-desktop-with-packer-and-github-actions/index.md

 Write-Host "Done."
 ```

+We only covered two methods for installing software into the golden image.
+Often it doesn't even make sense to bake apps into your golden image, e.g., when app deployments frequently change.
+For these scenarios, other solutions like [Microsoft Endpoint Manager](https://docs.microsoft.com/en-us/mem/endpoint-manager-overview) or [MSIX App Attach](https://docs.microsoft.com/en-us/azure/virtual-desktop/what-is-app-attach) exist.

 ### Run Packer Locally

 To run Packer locally, we can use the following command (note the `.` at the very end):